Redesigning a nonprofit website to attract funding

 Below, are a subset of wireframes that demonstrate Free the Need's impact, the organization's processes and the people involved.

-Our recommendation to Free the Need was to begin creating content for the site and working with a developer to get the site ready for launch.
+Our recommendation to Free the Need was to begin creating content for the site and working with a visual designer and developer to get the site ready for launch.

 HIGH FIDELITY MOCKUP